Understanding Parents' Perceptions and Practices Toward Children's Security and Privacy in Virtual Reality: Discussion

-To improve the usability of S\&P controls in VR, two main problems must be addressed -- (1) technical constraints such as connection issues and high latency, and (2) low engagement.
+In improving the usability of S\&P controls in VR, two main problems must be addressed -- (1) technical constraints such as connection issues and high latency, and (2) low engagement.
 Among a series of controls, parents find headset mirroring most effective (Section~\ref{sec:passive_strategies}).
 However, due to technical issues, they also refrain from using this feature.
 In place of headset mirroring, parents hope to use secondary apps accompanied by the VR product (Section~\ref{sec:rq3}).
-The secondary app can not only just replace the functionality of headset mirroring, but also provide real-time alerts and other features to help parents gain more engagement while protecting their children in a more timely manner.
+The secondary app can not only replace the functionality of headset mirroring but also provide real-time alerts and other features to help parents gain more engagement while protecting their children in a more timely manner.

-Considering parents' S\&P concerns about these desired features, we are proposing to also increase the granularity of S\&P controls.
-Specifically, since parents all have very different considerations when facing the tradeoffs between children's S\&P from the company and strangers, S\&P controls should enable parents to set what exactly information they allow companies to collect, analyze, and send real-time or periodic S\&P alerts to parents.
+Considering parents' S\&P concerns about these desired features, we suggest increasing the granularity of S\&P controls.
+Specifically, since parents all have very different considerations when facing the tradeoffs between children's S\&P from the company and strangers, S\&P controls should enable parents to set what exact information they allow companies to collect and analyze for generating real-time or periodic S\&P alerts.

-In addition, almost all the parents in our study have never read the privacy policies of VR products, showing an urgent need to improve the S\&P guidance for parents and children in VR.
+In addition, almost all the parents in our study have never read any privacy policies of VR products, showing an urgent need to improve the S\&P guidance for parents and children in VR.
 In short, S\&P guidance in VR should be modality-adapted, mandatory, and engaging.
 Indeed, reading lengthy policies in VR can be difficult~\cite{kojic2020user}, and parents seldom search the S\&P practices of VR products using mobile phones or PCs.
-Therefore, it is necessary to adapt the design of texts to best align with users' reading preferences in VR, considering text lengths, sizes, color contrasts, etc. ~\cite{kojic2020user}.
+Therefore, it is necessary to adjust the design of texts to align with users' reading preferences in VR, considering text lengths, sizes, color contrasts, etc. ~\cite{kojic2020user}.

-Besides valuing users' reading experiences in VR, other mechanisms include having an interactive onboarding tutorial to introduce potential S\&P-risky scenarios and protective mechanisms.
+Besides valuing users' reading experiences in VR, other mechanisms include interactive onboarding tutorials to introduce S\&P-risky scenarios and protective mechanisms.
 In particular, as prior work suggests~\cite{maloney2020virtual}, a ``\textit{straightforward and well-explained guideline}'' in line with minors' literacy levels is important.

 \paragraphb{Recommendation 3: Governments should verify VR companies' S\&P promises without overly hindering immersive experiences.} Even though VR companies demonstrate good S\&P promises through updating their policies, parents still have concerns about whether companies would fulfill the promises (Section~\ref{sec:rq3}).
 Therefore, it is important for governments or law enforcement sectors to enhance auditing over VR companies' S\&P practices.